s-brekke/natcourtID/README.md

 - `2` refers to the competence of the court
 - `LOC` refers to the location of the court
 - `3` is used to distinguish between non-unique ID codes.
 A value of `0` indicates that the tribunal is not listed in the data set.
+If only one court is found of the given specification, this field is left blank.

 For example, `1BE1BRU3` refers to a lower court (1) in Belgium (BE) that is general (1) and located in Brussels (BRU), and that is the third (3) court